Virginia Highlights

 - Ensure the tobacco surcharge repeal is permanent; and

-In 2025, the American Lung Association will continue to educate lawmakers on the ongoing fight against tobacco to advance our goals of addressing loopholes in Virginia’s Clean Indoor Air Act and repealing the tobacco surcharge permanently.
+The American Lung Association in Virginia will continue to educate lawmakers on the ongoing fight against tobacco.
+Our goal is to build new champions within the legislature and a grassroots advocacy network to advance our goals of securing dedicated funding for tobacco control and prevention efforts by the Virginia Department of Health and repealing the tobacco surcharge permanently.

 Virginia Facts |